couchrest/couchrest/README.md

 Attribute protection from mass assignment to CouchRest properties.
 There are two modes of protection:

-1) Declare accessible poperties, assume all the rest are protected property :name,       :accessible => true property :admin       # this will be automatically protected
+1) Declare accessible properties, assume all the rest are protected property :name,       :accessible => true property :admin       # this will be automatically protected